 To maintain the integrity of the admissions process, admissions faculty and staff are expected to excuse themselves from participation in application scoring or interviewing of candidates with whom they have a relationship outside of the PA program including but not limited to family, friends, and acquaintances of individuals they know well.

 Applicants to the physician assistant program at West Virginia University must have attained a Bachelor’s degree from an accredited U.S. institution and completed all prerequisite courses prior to the date of matriculation.
 Applications to the program are submitted through the Central Application Service for Physician Assistants (CASPA).
-The CASPA application cycle will open April 25, 2019, and the program requires that the application is complete and verified by CASPA before it is reviewed by the program.
-The deadline for applications to be completed and verified by CASPA is July 15, 2019.
+The CASPA application cycle will open in April 30, 2020, and the program requires that the application is complete and verified by CASPA before it is reviewed by the program.
+The deadline for applications to be completed and verified by CASPA is July 31, 2020.

-Application fees paid to CASPA cannot be refunded by the program or by CASPA in the event the program does not receive provisional accreditation.
+Application fees paid to CASPA cannot be refunded by the program.

 - Cumulative Undergraduate GPA